 The On-Grid Solar Roof System is one of the most widely used in the market.
 This is a SPGS (Solar-Powered Generation System) where the solar photovoltaic system is connected to and integrated with the grid.
 The power generated by this system is sent to the electricity provider or the grid from where it is used to run the appliances.
 The installation of this system is hassle-free and it is easy to maintain.

 B) Mounting Structures

 D) Monitoring Device

 The solar panels absorb the sunlight that falls on them and convert the rays into electricity – this generated power is DC (direct current) which is then converted to AC (alternating current) by the solar inverter.
 The converted current is then sent to the grid from where it is supplied for daily use.
 A net meter is a unit that records the electricity which is sent to the grid and the electricity that is used.
 At the end of a month the net meter generates a “net” statement of consumption.

-Net metering is another benefit for the on-grid solar roof system.
+• Net metering: It is another benefit for the on-grid solar roof system.
 It allows consumers to feed extra solar power into the grid when the power is not needed and receive a credit on the electricity bill.
-Net metering simply uses the grid as a huge battery to balance demand supply gaps.
+Net metering simply uses the grid as a huge battery to balance demand supply gaps

-There are three kinds of Solar Powered Generation Systems in the market.
-Off-grid, On-Grid and Hybrid.
-Of these, the On-Grid system has the fewest number parts.
-An easy installation and the absence of batteries makes this a popular system.
+• Lower Maintenance: Of 3 kinds of Solar Powered Generation Systems, the On-Grid system has the fewest number parts.
+An easy installation and the absence of batteries makes this a popular system

 How is an On-Grid rooftop solar system installed?